blakerbuchanan/blakerbuchanan.github.io/_posts/2020-05-14-cartpoleLQR.md

 date:   2021-04-21
 ---

 There are a variety of good resources for learning LQR and various other topics in optimal control.
 For this post, I have referenced Russ Tedrake's online book [Underactuated Robotics](http://underactuated.mit.edu/index.html) and will use it in my discussion of the LQR controller and its application to stabilizing the cart-pole system within some ball of its basin of attraction.
 I will go through the derivation of LQR, though note that this is really well documented in Russ Tedrake's book, and is effectively what I will follow.
 Afterward, I will mostly focus on solving the optimal control problem and its implementation numerically, particularly in the Julia programming language.
+If you are only interested in viewing the results of my implementation, feel free to scroll ahead and view the videos showing the results of the controller.

 A fundamental feedback control strategy in optimal control is the linear quadratic regulator (LQR).
 It assumes linear dynamics of the form $$\dot{x} = Ax + Bu,$$ as well as a quadratic cost function given by $$J(x,u) = h(x(T)) + \int_0^T (x^TQx + u^TRu)dt.$$ It is also assumed that $Q$ is positive definite and $R$ is positive semidefinite.
 The Hamilton-Jacobi-Bellman (HJB) equation gives a necessary and sufficient condition for optimality for an optimal control problem.
 For this problem, we write the HJB as
 <p> $$0 = \underset{u}{\text{min}}\big [x^T Q x + u^T R u + \frac{\partial J^*}{\partial x}(Ax + Bu) + \frac{\partial J^*}{\partial t} \big ]. $$</p>